rtrapannone/Lab_material_analysis/README.md

 # Lab_material_analysis

-Script for analysing purchase data from an academic scientific Institute and inferring greenhouse gas emissions of specific items.

-BACKGROUND: Most of the scope 3 Greenhouse gas (GHG) emission in scientific Institutes are due to purchased items.
-Research labs consume a lot of chemical, single use plastic and reagents with high emission associated.
-By implementing circular economy practices, the environmental impact of purchased goods can be significally reduced.
-Which items have the highest envoronmental impact?
-What practices need to be prioritised to make data-driven decision making more efficient?

-GOAL: The goal of this project is to extract information from a database containing purchase data from research labs.
-The database contains the product name, price and category (depending on the material).
-GHG emission can be inferred by the price using emission factors taken from literature and associated to specific product types.
-Each product category (plastic, chemical, kit, biological reagent) contains hundreds of products.
-By finding the top purchased products in each category, precise GHG emissions and costs can be associated to them.

-SCRIPT: The script targets a specific product category.
-It extracts all the items associated to the product category of interest, for example plastic and create a ranking of the top purchased products, based on the money spent.
-Items with the same name where pooled together.
-Small spelling mistakes and different capitalisation were also taken into account.
-The output is a file where all the purchased items where ranked, based on the expenses.
-The new price column contains the sum of the expenses of products with the same name, in case they were bought more than once in the reporting year.
-The same script was adapted to other product categories by changing one line of the code.
-The categories analysed were plastic, chemicals, kits and biological reagents, which are the most represented in research labs.

-IMPACT: The output file allowed to find out which product types within each actegory were mostly purchased in the reporting year.
-Each product type could be associated to an emission factor taken from literature data.
-By knowing the expenses or the sum of the expenses, the GHG emission of the product type was calculated.
-This allowed the estimation of cost and emission savings by implementing tailored circular economy practices to specific highly purchased products.
+## Objective
+Implement targeted circular economy practices in scientific research labs based on purchased data analysis.

+## Dataset
+Database containing purchase data from scientific labs in an academic research Institute in Vienna.
+It contains product names, price and category.
+The latter had been assigned manually depending on the tyoe and/or material of the product: plastic, kits, chemical, biological reagent, etc. The data are from the reporting year 2023.

+## Methods
+- Data cleanup and extraction of specific product categories
+- Ranking of top purchased products based on the money spent
+- Creation of a new file containing the ranking, where items of the same type are summed up (differences in spelling are considered)

+## Key findings
+- GHG emissions of specific product types, obtained by multiplying the emission factors (from literature data) by the expenses
+- Wait in tons of single-use plastic product that could be potentially reused or replaced
+- Money spent on specific product types

+## Impact
+- Potential GHG reduction (in CO2eq) by implementing circular economy practices on speficic product types
+- Potential cost savings (in euros) by replacing single-use items with reusable ones
+- Potential waste reduction (in tonnes)